degatchi/degatchi/README.md

 I'm a programmer that enjoys writing/reading assembly and building tools and infrastructure with Rust.

-Currently I am building a standalone EVM bytecode decoder with formal verification capabilities, by myself.
+Currently I am building a standalone bytecode decoder by my lonesome.

 #### Social:
 - [Portfolio](https://degatchi.com)